OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 2. Compared to 2019 and 2020, all these three industries in 2021 experienced three-to-six-fold increases in the total number of unicorns that they gained.

-3. The increasing number of unicorns for each industry however caused the industries at stake to go down in average valuations.
+3. The increasing number of unicorns for each industry however caused the sectors at stake to go down in average valuations.